danigcfh/Activity_tracking/README.md

 ### Usage
 1. **Setup**
    - Run `Create_Files.R` first to initialize the Excel files.
-   - Customize column values based on your needs.
    - Warning: this script should only run once, as the scripts created this way will be then used and updated with the following scripts

 2. **Initialize functions**